wesbos/Web-App-Workshop/notes/03 - Async + Await.md

 Now that we are comfortable with Promises, we're going to learn about Async + Await.

-Promises are great, but the syntax is stil a little callback-y.
+Promises are great, but the syntax is still a little callback-y.

 This is where async+await comes in.
 Remember this PHP code?